KaliedaRik/Scrawl-canvas/docs/reference/sc-groups-cells.md

 + Define which parts of the Display cycle each `layer` will participate in, by setting the Cell's `cleared`, `compiled` and `shown` flags.
 + Determine the order in which `layer` Cells are processed during a Display cycle, using the Cell's `compileOrder` and `showOrder` attributes.
 + Use the Canvas artefact, or `base` Cell, object dimensions to set their dimensions (with help from the `setRelativeDimensionsUsingBase` flag).
-+ Position them in the `base` Cell in the same way as entity objects can be positioned, using absolute and relative coordinates.
++ Position themselves in the `base` Cell in the same way as entity objects can be positioned, using absolute and relative coordinates.
 They also have their own rotation-reflection points around which they can be rotated, scaled and flipped.
 See the [SC positioning system](sc-positioning.html) page in this Runbook for more details.
-+ Position them by reference to other artefact/entity objects using pivot, mimic and path `lockTo` functionality - see test demo [Canvas-036](../../demo/canvas-036.html) for an example of this functionality in action.
++ Position themselves by reference to other artefact/entity objects using pivot, mimic and path `lockTo` functionality - see test demo [Canvas-036](../../demo/canvas-036.html) for an example of this functionality in action.
 + Modify how they stamp into the `base` Cell's display through the `globalAlpha` (for opacity) and `globalCompositeOperation` (for composition) values.
 + Add filter effects to the `layer` Cell's output.
 + Use the `layer` Cell output as an image asset for SC Pattern styles and the Picture entity.